LucasGallone/RDSExpert/README.md

 <br>
 If an `ODA` application is detected on group 3A, a message appears at the top of the `Groups Monitor` window with the service ID, its 4-character code, and the group to which this data is being sent.
 <br>
-RDSExpert has an official database that allows it to recognize different `ODA` applications based on the code sent by group 3A.
+RDSExpert has an official database of approximatively 70 different codes, allowing it to recognize different `ODA` applications based on the code sent by group 3A.
 The tool can also display the code of an application that is not recognized (If it is not present in the database).
 <br>
 <br>
 Clicking the `Show Groups Content` button allows you to view the content transmitted on a particular group in binary and ASCII formats.